That Vision Thing

-"That Vision Thing" is episode 2 of season 3 in the television show Angel.
+"That Vision-Thing" is the second episode of the third season of the American television series Angel.
 Written by Jeffrey Bell and directed by Bill L Norton, it was originally broadcast on October 1, 2001 on the WB network.
-In "That Vision Thing", Cordelia's vision gift grows dangerous when it begins physically affecting her.
+In "That Vision-Thing", Cordelia's vision gift grows dangerous when it begins physically affecting her.
 She is on the verge of death when Angel discovers Wolfram & Hart lawyer Lilah Morgan is sending the painful visions to force Angel to free a man imprisoned in an alternate dimension.

 Plot

 Wesley and Gunn eat take-out in the lobby and Fred eats her food under the table until Wesley convinces her to come out, while Cordelia waits for her next vision.
 Wolfram & Hart lawyer Gavin Park visits to inform them of the Hyperion Hotel's building code violations.
 After Gavin leaves, Cordelia gets a vision about a coin with a hole in it and a clawed beast.
 In the bathroom where she recovers, Cordelia informs Wesley through the door that there are five claws, but leaves out that there are claw marks across her stomach.
 Angel makes arrangements for Cordelia to be taken home by Fred.
 He knows Cordelia's visions are getting worse, but she refuses to acknowledge how bad they are.
 Wesley, Angel, and Gunn leave to find the coin, ending up at a herb shop owned by an elderly couple who turn demonic when they ask about the coin.
 The gang knock out the couple and Angel finds the coin around the neck of the elderly man.

 Gavin informs Lilah that he's been moved into her department, and the two share bitter words about their approaches to dealing with Angel.
 At her apartment, Cordelia tries to force Fred to leave, but another violent vision leaves her with boils on her face.
 The whole gang meets at her place and she tries to describe her vision, but Angel is more interested in what's happening to her.
 They question why The Powers That Be would inflict pain on their messenger.
 Wesley sends Angel to find the key that goes with the coin while Lorne tries to question the Powers That Be about their actions.
 Cordelia fears losing her visions, but is persuaded to try anyway.

 Lilah has a young man wearing a fez sign some papers before meditating on a table.
 Removing his hat, the man reveals a split skull and exposed brain.
 As a result of the man's mental efforts, Cordelia gets hit with a massive vision about fire that flings the Host across the room and burns her face and limbs.
 From his contact with Cordelia, the Host realizes the visions originate from Wolfram & Hart.
 Angel visits Lilah, who informs him that, unless he uses the key and coin to free an "unfairly imprisoned" man from a hell dimension, the physical effects of Cordy's visions will worsen.